 The Japanese denied the POWs food, clothing, shoes, and other items sent to the camp by the Red Cross.
 Instead of giving these things to the POWs, the Japanese pilfered the items for their own use.
 The guards were seen wearing shoes sent by the Red Cross for the POWs.

-Lyle remained in the camp until he was liberated at the end of the war on September 5, 1945, and returned to the Philippine Islands for medical treatment.
+Lyle remained in the camp until he was liberated at the end of the war.
+On September 5, 1945, the Swiss Red Cross entered the camp.
+The POWs made contact with American troops and were taken by train to the docks where they boarded the U.S.S.
+Rescue for exams.
+The official date of liberation was September 9, 1945.
+They were returned to the Philippine Islands for medical treatment.
 He remained there until late September.

 After he was liberated, his family received a message from the War Department.